+This is where you will configure the SEO for all of your post types.
+By default you will have Post, Pages & media type.
+If you are using more custom type in WordPress, you will see the section here.
 Here you can define the SEO for the post, page and media sections of your WordPress blog.
 As I mentioned above, be sure to check out the help section to understand what templates you can use.
 Also, by default WordPress SEO by Yoast hides the date from search engine snippets, which is useful for blogs writing evergreen content.
 If you are running a news blog and want to show the date for your posts in search engines, you can check the “Date in snippet preview” box.

 I prefer keeping tags and categories as noindex and dofollow.
 However, this may change depending on your blog’s SEO plan.
 If you wish to use my settings, simply check the “Noindex”, “follow” and “hide” boxes.
 Once again, you can configure the title template according to your needs.
 Since we are not indexing tags and categories, you can add more user and brand-centric title templates.
 Ex: “%%term_title%% Archives %%page%% %%sep%% %%sitename%%”

 Here you can set indexing for your author and date-based archive.
 Also, you can disable or enable the date and author archive.
 I suggest that you check the “Noindex” and “follow” boxes, and leave everything else as it is.

 This is the last one under Title Meta settings.
 Here is what I’m using which seems to be working well & driving almost 1 million page views from search engine every month. you can ignore “use meta keyword tag”, as Google already made it official that they do not care about keyword meta tags.